cyphyhouse/Cymulator/README.rst

 Compile using catkin_make
 =========================

-7. Run these commands under your ``catkin_ws`` directory to compile relevant ROS packages in the cloned repositories.
+7. Run these commands under your ``cym_ws`` directory to compile relevant ROS packages in the cloned repositories.

    .. code-block:: shell

       source /opt/ros/kinetic/setup.bash
-      catkin_make --only-pkg-with-deps cym_gazebo --cmake-args -DPYTHON_VERSION=3.5  # Build only cym_gazebo with Python>=3.5
+      catkin_make --only-pkg-with-deps cym_gazebo  # Build only packages required by cym_gazebo

 (Alternative) Compile using colcon